Tips to Avoid Gaining the Freshman 15

 • Choosing foods that are baked, steamed, poached, roasted, or broiled

-• Filling at least half the plate with veggies, a quarter with a lean or plant-based protein, and complementing with a whole grain and healthy fat source (an example meal plate includes a steamed veggie blend, 4 ounces of baked chicken, ½ cup brown rice, and light drizzle of olive oil)
+• Filling at least half the plate with veggies and a quarter with a lean or plant-based protein.
+Also complement with a whole grain and healthy fat source.

 3. Start the Day with Breakfast